HCL-TECH-SOFTWARE/domino-cert-manager/docs/faq.md

 # How can I migrate all my KYR files to TLS Credentials documents.

-Cert manage has a command to import a single kyr file and also all configured kyr files on a server.
+Cert manage has a command to import a single KYR file and also all configured KYR files on a server.
-Each kyr file will only imported once.
+Each KYR file will only imported once.

-As soon the TLS credentials are created, the existing *.kyr files and *.sth files should be removed from the server to avoid old kyr files would be used, if the new TLS Cache can't find a matching key.
+As soon the TLS credentials are created, the existing *.kyr files and *.sth files should be removed from the server to avoid old KYR files would be used, if the new TLS Cache can't find a matching key.